 Is snoring always a sign of sleep apnea?

 Not always.
-It’s estimated that over half of our population experiences snoring at mild, moderate, or severe levels.
+It’s estimated that over half of our population experiences snoring at a mild, moderate, or severe level.
 In many cases, snoring is nothing to be worried about.
 However, exceptionally loud and frequent snoring (especially if there are moments of choking, gasping, or complete silence interspersed) is cause for concern.
-If you or a loved one falls under this category, please contact Dr. West and her team for more information today, or take our sleep apnea quiz.
+If you or a loved one falls under this category, please contact Dr. West and her team for more information today or take our sleep apnea quiz.

 What are the symptoms of sleep apnea?